 Population: 32.17 million

-Rural access to basic water services: 55%1
+rural access to basic and safely managed water services: 75.6%1

 Rural access to basic sanitation services: 56%2